laser/intro-network-programming-c/5-socket-programming/_assignment5.md

 ## Part 2

-The program which you wrote in Part 1 limits concurrency to 1; while the server waits for client input, no other clients can interact with the server.

-Write a new program called "concurrent-loud-echo" which uses the `fork` function to create a child process for each client up to a maximum of 10 active child processes.
-The server should keep track of the processes that it has forked and should make sure that they are not orphaned when the server exits.

-## Part 3

 In this part of the exercise, you're going to be writing a web application called "db-server" which makes your db-lookup and db-add functionality accessible over HTTP.
 You're going to want to